friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\no_binding_for_nonlocal.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: no binding for nonlocal 'ab' found"""
-       2:
-       3:
-       4: def f():
-    -->5:     nonlocal ab
+       5:     nonlocal ab
               ^^^^^^^^^^^

     You declared the variable `ab` as being a